css-raku/CSS-Module-raku/README.md

     'border-color' [ <color> | transparent ]{1,4} | inherit

-It was used to generate the initial grammars and actions in this modules.
+It was used to generate the initial grammars and actions in this module.
 Example usage:

     % etc/gen-properties.pl gen grammar etc/css21-properties.txt